luis-miguel-miranda/ucsak-app/README.md

 ```

 This will:
-- Start the React development server on port 3000
+- Start the Vite development server on port 3000
 - Start the FastAPI development server on port 8000
 - Enable hot reloading for both frontend and backend